choderalab/openmm-tutorials/README.md

 # Python tutorials for OpenMM

-This guide is a set of [Jupyter notebooks](http://jupyter.readthedocs.io/) that will help you get up and running quickly with OpenMM and Python.
+This guide is a set of [Jupyter notebooks](http://jupyter.readthedocs.io/) intended to help researchers already familiar with molecular dynamics simulation learn how to use OpenMM in their research and software projects.

 ## Getting started